Where are 6 month LPN Programs in Ct?

 3. Complete the course at your own pace

 LPN programs run for 12 months that are broken down into three or four semesters.
-Professors dedicate the final semester to preparing students for the NCLEX through a series of tests obtained from previous exams.
+Professors dedicate the final semester to preparing students for the NCLEX through tests obtained from previous exams.

 Nowadays, most people have daytime jobs and sometimes families that need constant attention.
-Schools can extend the course to a duration of 18 months for part-time students.
-Online LPN programs in CT offer a good alternative to traditional learning since they allow students to book the NCLEX exam at their convenience.
+Schools can extend the course to 18 months for part-time students.
+Online LPN programs in CT offer an excellent alternative to traditional learning since students can book the NCLEX exam conveniently.

 4. LPN certification is universal